 Japan is a travelers hot-spot.
-In 2016, Japan has even reached the tourists goal of 20 million visitors according to the website company Mirco-Adviors.
-A great number of 20 million tourists have visited Japan.
+In 2016, Japan even reached the tourists goal of 20 million visitors according to Marco Advisors’ website.

-Japan's government set a new goal of tourists visitors to 40 million by 2020's Olympic event that Japan is privileged in taking responsibility in hosting.
+Japan's government set a new goal of 40 million visitors by 2020's Olympic games which Japan is privileged in taking the responsibility of hosting.